spatial-model-editor/spatial-model-editor/docs/reference/units.rst

 - `length` (e.g. `metre`)
 - `time` (e.g. `second`)

-For convenience we also treat volume as a fundamental unit
+Volume is given by `length`^3, but for user convenience we also treat volume as a fundamental unit

 - `volume` (e.g. `litre`)

+This allows the use of units such as `cm` for length and `mMol/mL` for concentration, instead of the equivalent but less common `mMol/cm^3`.

 Derived Units
 -------------